azurecitadel/azurecitadel/content/arc/servers/150-monitor.md

 ## Azure Monitor Agent (AMA)

-* Deploy the Azure Monitoring Agent to our virtual machines via your preferred CLI
+* Confirm the Azure Monitoring Agent is on our virtual machines via the Extensions pane
 * Confirm the virtual machine's AMA agents are communicating to an Azure Monitor workspace

   > Hint: query for the _heartbeat_